 - Is there adequate room in your current kitchen or are you planning to add more space?
 An efficient kitchen does not necessarily need to be large, but if your current kitchen is simply too small, that will create compounding issues as you add storage, appliances and other features.

-- Where is the best location for a cooktop/range, on an island or peninsula or within the perimeter of a kitchen?
+- Where is the best location for a cooktop/range for you?
+On an island or peninsula or within the perimeter of the kitchen?

 - How many ovens do you need?